Home

 “If we come together as a team, we can make an impact,” Maria told PCV.
 “Our sales manager is doing Instagram now.
 Our operations manager is writing blogs and doing PR.
 We’re a mission-aligned company, and everyone got behind it.
 We never really used social media and never ran ads, since B2B is all about relationships.
 Now we have Instagram ads!”

-Tags: Entrepreneur of Color, Google.org Grant Program, Small Business, Women-owned Small Business
+Tags: Entrepreneur of Color, Google.org Grant Program, Small Business, Women-Owned Business

 Share post to Facebook